-A review of the file confirmed that the Employer had entitled the dental team to undertake specific roles and responsibilities associated with radiology with the exception of one operator and following the inspection RQIA received confirmation that this matter had been addressed.
-Mr Mann ensured that all these staff had completed appropriate training.
-The RPS oversees radiation safety within the practice and regularly reviews the radiation protection file to ensure that it is accurate and up to date.
+A review of the file confirmed that the Employer had entitled the dental team to undertake specific roles and responsibilities associated with radiology and ensured that these staff had completed appropriate training.
+The RPS oversees radiation safety within the practice and regularly reviews the radiation protection files to ensure that it is accurate and up to date.